Azure/CanadaPubSecALZ/docs/policy/authoring-guide.md

 #### **Step 2: Create Bicep template & parameters JSON file**

-1. Navigate to `policy/builtin/assignments` folder and create two files.
+1. Navigate to `policy/builtin/assignments` directory and create two files.
 Replace `POLICY_ASSIGNMENT` with the name of your assignment such as `pbmm`.

    * POLICY_ASSIGNMENT.bicep (i.e. `pbmm.bicep`) - this file defines the policy assignment deployment
    * POLICY_ASSIGNMENT.parameters.json (i.e. `pbmm.parameters.json`) - this file defines the parameters used to deploy the policy assignment.